A School Grows in Brooklyn...

 |1970's Information Technology Course

-Poly Prep expanded dramatically in 1995 with the acquisition of the historic Woodward Park School (or, as it's sometimes known, "The Mansion") on Prospect Park West in Park Slope.
-Renamed Poly Prep Lower School, this second campus provides an intimate, nurturing, and academically stimulating early childhood experience for Nursery through Grade 4 students.
+Poly Prep expanded dramatically in 1995 with the acquisition of the site of the former historic Woodward Park School (or, as it's sometimes known, "The Mansion") on Prospect Park West in Park Slope.
+As Poly Prep's Lower School, this second campus provides an intimate, nurturing, and academically stimulating early childhood experience for Nursery through Grade 4 students.
 Fully prepared for Middle School, children move on to "big Poly" in the Grade 5.

 Today's Poly Prep family, under the leadership of headmaster David B. Harman, is as diverse and rich in experience and tradition as New York City itself.
 After more than 155 years, we continue to honor the mission of the school's founders, providing an outstanding academic program and a strong, supportive community for the city's brightest and most promising young men and women.